Ahmad-AbuGhazal/Cars-Portal-System/README.md

 # Server Side Setup

-         #database creation
+   1- database creation
 Open the folder C:\Program Files\MongoDB\Server\3.2\bin click on mongod.exe it will start new cmd and it will print waiting for connections on port 27017

 From the same folder open mongo.exe and type:  use webtask it will create the database, you can then connect to the database by this url  mongodb://localhost:27017/webtask

-       # Create Collection to the webtask database
+  2- Create Collection to the webtask database

 Open the cmd and change directory to the folder webtask/server-side/database and type:

        # node dbGenerator.js

 # run the server-side

-open the cmd and change directory to /webtask/server-side
+Open the cmd and change directory to /webtask/server-side and type:

-           # Create Collection to the webtask database
-      - type: npm insall
+        # npm install
-      - then type : npm start
+        # npm start

 open http://localhost:3000/api/webtask/cars it will show all cars documents in the database

 # Client Side

-Open cmd and change the directory to /webtask/client-side
+Open the cmd and change the directory to /webtask/client-side  and tyoe:

-     #
+        # npm install
-       - type: npm insall
-      - then type : npm start
+        # npm start

  open the http://localhost/3001 and it will start the application